 Dr. Slocum-Bradley, Nikki

-Nikki Slocum-Bradley has a B.A. in Psychology from the University of California, Berkeley, a Diplom (Master’s equivalent) in Psychology from the University of Kiel, and a Ph.D. in Psychology form Georgetown University.
+Nikki Slocum-Bradley has a Bachelor’s Degree in Psychology from the University of California, Berkeley, a Degree (Master’s equivalent) in Psychology from the University of Kiel, and a PhD in Psychology from Georgetown University.
 She was also visiting scholar at Oxford University.

 Her research interests include: social-psychological and cultural aspects of regional integration, especially the relationship between identity-constructions, conflict and peace; regional integration and human security; social construction and development; discourse analysis, in particular Positioning Theory; philosophies and methodologies of (social) science; psychology.